Boniface Simutowe

-Boniface Simutowe (born 13 October 1949 and deceased 23 December 2014) was one of Zambia's greatest midfielders who also had a long career as a coach.
+Boniface Simutowe (13 October 1949 – 23 December 2014) was one of Zambia's greatest midfielders who also had a long career as a coach.
 Nicknamed 'Chest Master,' he was the first footballer to be named Zambian Footballer of the Year and Sportsman of the Year in the same season and was part of the great Kabwe Warriors side that swept all the silverware on offer in 1972.
 He later took to coaching and was involved with the national team for several years.

 Early years

 Simutowe was born in Luanshya where his father Kenan was a miner.
 He was the second born in a family of 12, eight of whom were boys who all played soccer.
 He grew up in Roan Township and went to Makoma Primary School after which he began his career under Bennie Evans' Roan Youth Team in 1958 along with future Zambian internationals Sandy Kaposa, Happy Malama and Henry Kasongo.
 Simutowe made his debut for Roan while he was still a schoolboy at Roan Trust School in 1966, and he played regularly alongside players like Ginger Pensulo, Fordson Kabole, Emmanuel Mwape, Ken Banda and Kaposa.